hoghmrtsyanartur/HallC_NPS/README.md

 The graph with total energy deposition in the crystal assembly per event is fitted with the Crystal Ball function.
 Energy resolution of the detector is calculated as the ratio of the Crystal Ball functino mean to the sigma.

-#### Plotting energy resolution for multiple files
+#### Plotting Energy Resolution for Multiple Energies

-Program will plot the energy resolution graph for a set of energies if multiple input ROOT files with large statistics are selected.
+Script `energyDeposition.cpp` will plot the energy resolution graph for a set of energies if multiple input ROOT files with large statistics are selected.
 Locate the `.root` output files that correspond to the simulations of the same detector geometry for different energies.
 It is possible to select multiple files in ROOT dialog box by checking the `Multiple files` checkbox on the top right of the dialog box and holding the `CTRL` or `CMD` key on the keyboard:

 <p align="center">
  <img src="https://raw.githubusercontent.com/petrstepanov/HallC_NPS/master/glass_prototype/resources/Screencast_01-12-2021_09 33 55 AM.gif" alt="Selecting multiple files with ROOT File dialog." /><br/>